mmb-irb/MDDB-workflow/README.md

 The MDDB Workflow package (including the workflow with its required dependencies) is distributed under the terms of the GNU General Public License version 3 or any later version (GPL-3.0+).

-The MDDB Workflow package also includes external codes and dependencies provided under licenses compatible with the terms of the GNU General Public License version 3 or any later version (GPL-3.0+).